ohdsi-studies/Covid19EstimationHydroxychloroquine/README.md

   # Some meta-information that will be used by the export function:
-  Please use a short and descriptive databaseId and databaseName, e.g. OptumDOD databaseId <- "" # required databaseName <- "" # required
-  databaseDescription <- ""
+  Please use a short and descriptive databaseId and databaseName, e.g. OptumDOD databaseId <- "" databaseName <- "" databaseDescription <- ""

-  # For Oracle: define a schema that can be used to emulate temp tables:
+  # If using Oracle, define a schema that can be used to emulate temp tables.
+Otherwise set as NULL:
   oracleTempSchema <- NULL

   execute(connectionDetails = connectionDetails,